The Weight of the After by Paperyink

 Because no, no, they’re not.
 They are here, on the other side of the end of the world, and a jar of blackcurrant preserves is the only thing cushioning the suffocating space between them.

-“Look,” she clears her throat, “I don’t know what you think you know, but there’s nothing to tell.
+“Look,” she clears her throat, trying to ignore the hurt that flashes across his face as he drags his hand back towards him, “I don’t know what you think you know, but there’s nothing to tell.
 Everything is fine,” she tells him.
-“I’m fine,” she throws in at the last second, and with it goes any hope of convincing him to back off.
+“I’m fine,” she throws in at the last second, and with it goes any hope at all of convincing him to back off.

 He gives her a disbelieving look.
 "Oh, well now that you say you’re fine, I can forget all about it, right?" he deadpans, a match point against her earlier sarcasm.
 She glares at him, then heaves a heavy sigh at her own lack of foresight; after this spectacular display, he’s probably more likely to go than before.
 He might even make a grand entrance just to prove a point.
 How he keeps up his nobility act, she’ll never understand, because it sure as hell seems exhausting from her end.

 Harry works his jaw in what looks to be an almost painful way, then tries and fails to say something twice.
-He grunts in frustration and finally says, "I… are you all right?"
+He grunts in frustration and finally says, "I just… are you all right?"

 An astonished snort punches out of Ginny before she can stop it, and then she’s shaking through giggles, clutching her chest to catch her breath.
 It isn’t the reaction Harry expected, given the increasingly concerned look on his face.
 Once she manages to contain herself, she chokes down one more laugh and smiles at him, ruefully.
 "Don’t ask a question if you don’t really want the answer."